 By using additional frequency bands, the company is increasing the available 4G/LTE capacities.
 In this way, even more customers are benefiting in parallel from ever better mobile data rates.
 For this purpose, the company is also increasingly using frequency spectrum that it previously used to operate the 3G (UMTS) standard.
-The company will therefore switch off 3G technology
+The company therefore switched off the 3G technology

-, which is now getting on in years, by the end of 2021 and use the freed-up frequency spectrum instead for the significantly more powerful 4G/LTE standard.
+at the end of 2021 and used the freed-up frequency spectrum for the significantly more powerful 4G/LTE standard.

 In addition, the company will continue to focus on 4G/LTE roll-out in rural regions as well as on continuously improving coverage along key transport infrastructures such as freeways, federal highways and train lines.
 Telefónica Deutschland is gradually closing the remaining coverage gaps so that customers benefit from the fast 4G/LTE network wherever possible.